(Q) Do unpublished writers really stand a chance of being included in Verandah and winning a prize?

 (A) Draft, draft and redraft.
 Spelling and grammar errors look awful.
 Get the formatting right.
 Cut the flab from your work: that is, unnecessary words and unnecessary sentences.
 Join a writers’ workshop group, society or school.
 Search the net for resources.
 Learn to handle rejection – it’s about the writing, not about you.
 If you improve and are persistent, you will succeed.

 (Q) Shouldn’t you give us some idea of the prizes you offer?

 (A) We’d love to, but we can’t commit to this until we have an idea of our funding and sponsors.
 There will be anywhere from four to eight prizes on offer, and winning a prize is a real boost for a writer’s resume.
 The short answer is we are entirely non-profit and we will make the prizes as worthwhile as possible.

 (Q) I’m confused about submitting.
 Can I email you my writing and post a cheque?

 (A) If your piece advances through our submission stages, we may request a bio from you.
-In this, tell us about yourself, your influences and writing and your submission.
+In this, tell us about yourself, your influences, your writing and your submission.
 Relax!
 Imagine we’re friends and make it interesting.
-Keep it around fifty words and write it in third person, because that’s just the way it’s done.
+Keep it around fifty words and write it in the third person, because that’s just the way it’s done.

 (A) No and no. Verandah takes months of work to put together and we cannot commit to offering feedback for several hundred entries.
 Since 2016, we do not accept hard copy submissions.